DataDog/hiring-engineers/answers.md

 		self.gauge('my_metric', random.randint(0, 1000), tags=['env:test','ac:mycheck','checktype:guage'])
 ```

-Now all you have to do is navigate back to the conf.d directory and create a yaml file called `<YOUR_CUSTOM_AGENT_NAME>.yaml`.  *__Important:__ your .yaml file name must __exactly match__ the name of your custom agent .py file to work.*  If you just want to get your Agent working all you have to do is put in an empty instance script `instances: [{}]`.
+Now all you have to do is navigate back to the `conf.d` directory and create a yaml file called `<YOUR_CUSTOM_AGENT_NAME>.yaml`.  *__Important:__ your .yaml file name must __exactly match__ the name of your custom agent .py file to work.*  If you just want to get your Agent working all you have to do is put in an empty instance script `instances: [{}]`.
 For our example we're also going to add the `min_collection_interval` function to set the agent check to run every 45 seconds.
-For better reference, you can see my whole exapmle .yaml file [here](configfiles/custom_ac1.yaml).
+For better reference, you can see my whole example .yaml file [here](configfiles/custom_ac1.yaml).

 Make sure and save both your .py and .yaml files then once again restart your agent using the relevant OS command.
 You should now be able to see your custom metric, as well as your MySQL integration, attached to your host machine in the Datadog Hostmap.

 ![my_metric_andHostMap.png](https://ddhiringexercise.s3-us-west-2.amazonaws.com/assetsv2/my_metric_andHostMap.png)

-//------------------------------------------------------------------------------------------------------

 ## Section 2 - Visualizing Data

 Imported the DataDog API collection into Postman.
 Customized the create dashboard POST requet to track my_metric averages and sum over the past hour as well as MySQL CPU usage anomalies.
 See [WK_CustomTimeBoard JSON file](configfiles/WK_CustomTimeBoard.json)